ChenLiu-1996/CitationMap/README.md

 ## Changelog

 <details>
-<summary>Version 3.8</summary>
+<summary>Version 3.10</summary>
 <br>
-In 3.7, I updated the logic for webscraping and avoided using `scholarly.citeby()` which is the biggest trigger of blacklisting from Google Scholar.
+In 3.10, I slightly improved the logic for affiliation extraction.

 In 3.8, I removed multiprocessing for `geopy.geocoders` as per their official documentation.
 Also I cleaned up some unnecessary `scholarly` calls which further helps us not get blacklisted by Google Scholar.

+In 3.7, I updated the logic for webscraping and avoided using `scholarly.citeby()` which is the biggest trigger of blacklisting from Google Scholar.

 **Now we should be able to handle users with more citations than before.
 I tested on a profile with 1000 citations without running into any issue.**
 </details>